Honor the Fall Transition with 5 Food Practices and 4 Cleanse-Friendly Recipes

 “Our moment-to-moment awareness of our connection to nature is the heart of our sadhana practice.”

-To support this slowing down, here are a few of my favorite ways to prepare for a cleanse and honor the transition from summer to fall with conscious food practices.
+To support this slowing down, here are a few of my favorite ways to prepare for a cleanse and honor the transition into the fall season with conscious food practices and delicious, nourishing recipes.

-- Clean out the kitchen by composting old spices, condiments, and foods in your fridge and pantry that have expired.
-Take stock of what you have and make a list of what is needed to create a seasonally-aligned kitchen.
+Clean out your kitchen.
+Compost or throw out old spices, condiments, and foods in your fridge and pantry that have expired.
+Take stock of what you have and make a list of what is needed to create a seasonally aligned kitchen.

-- Head to the farmer’s market.
-This is the best way to see what’s in season locally, and, come early fall, you will find a variety of heirloom apples, pears, dark leafy greens, gourds, and squashes.
+Head to the farmer’s market.
+This is the best way to see what’s in season locally and support your local farmers.
+Come early fall, you will find a variety of heirloom apples, pears, dark leafy greens, gourds, and squashes.

-- Pick a few new seasonal recipes to try (like the ones below!), breaking up the routine of your quick summer salad for something like a slow-cooked soup instead.
+Experiment with seasonal recipes.
+Nourish your body with autumn recipes like the ones below, breaking up the routine of your quick summer salad for something like a slow-cooked soup instead.

-- Create a sadhana of seed by grinding fresh spices before adding them to a dish.
-I love how the practice of hand grinding spices activates the senses, drawing together the five elements of the hand with the mortar and pestle.
+Create a seed sadhana.
+Grind your spices in a mortar and pestle before adding them to a dish.
+Allow the practice of hand grinding spices to activate your senses and draw you into the present moment.
 A beautiful fall masala mix might include cumin, coriander, fenugreek, mustard seed, and fresh ginger.

-- Practice eating with presence and awareness.
-Remember that every bite we take in becomes a prayer, an opportunity for infusing intention and energy into our bodies, minds, and spirits.
+- Eat with presence and awareness.
+When we eat consciously, the food we take in becomes a prayer, an opportunity for infusing intention and energy into our bodies, minds, and spirits.
+So slow down, savor, and give thanks for every bite.

 Brown Rice Breakfast Porridge